 1 The Old House, The Hill, Freshford

 1 The Old House is a Grade II mid-18th century house situated within the Freshford conservation area, Bath Green Belt, and Cotswolds AONB.
 It forms part of the setting to the Grade II mid-18th century former coach house attached at the rear of the building.
-This application specifically relates to the building’s garden setting and coursed rubble stone boundary wall along the roadside of The Hill and Station Road; whilst historically associated with The Old House as part of its domestic infrastructure, it is Grade II listed in its own right and therefore maintains an independent historic and aesthetic significance.
+This application specifically relates to the building’s garden setting and coursed rubble stone boundary wall along the roadside of The Hill and Station Road; whilst historically associated with The Old House as part of its domestic infrastructure, the wall is Grade II listed in its own right and therefore maintains an independent historic and aesthetic significance.
 Boundary treatments within this area of the conservation area are largely characterised by rubble/coursed rubble boundary walls varying in height and formality and/or well-established hedgerows and planting.
 There are some less frequent examples of wrought iron railings.